berlinonline/jinjardf/README.md

   * iterates through a configurable part of the RDF graph,
   * maps RDF resources to Jinja templates based on their class, and
   * outputs static HTML files for each resource.
+* a [theme class](https://berlinonline.github.io/jinjardf/doc/theme) to facilitate installing themes of templates for the site generator

 ## Why?